Moshiasri/Elrond/README.md

 ## Object types

-In a satellite image, you will find lots of different objects like roads, buildings, vehicles, farms, trees, water ways, etc. Dstl has labeled 10 different classes:
+In a satellite image, you will find lots of different objects like roads, buildings, vehicles, farms, trees, water ways, etc. We have labeled 10 different classes in Dstl:

  1. Buildings - large building, residential, non-residential, fuel storage facility, fortified building
  2. Misc.
 Manmade structures